-No two Australian households are the same - and neither is what people want and expect from the energy system.
+No two Australian households are the same - and different people want and expect different things from their energy system.
 Until now consumer choices have been limited by technology, but digitalisation has advanced to the point where it is time to consider a completely new approach.
-The post 2025 project is working to capture and extend the benefits of digitisation for everyone into the future.
+The Post 2025 project is working to capture and extend the benefits of digitisation for everyone into the future.

 Consumers are already investing in their own rooftop energy generation – the system needs to be able to unlock the full value of that for everyone.
 And we need to be able to do it on fair terms.
 The industry is now focused on turning networks into trading platforms where consumers can be the drivers of change and regulatory reform will support market development along those lines.

 We are already seeing more take-up of distributed energy resources like batteries, electric vehicles and smart appliances.
 They can enable higher levels of domestic demand response, smooth peak demand on the grid and help stabilise the power system – making the most of all the energy in the system, wherever it is produced or stored and opening a whole new world of opportunities for households and businesses.

 Updated regulatory reform will support this kind of market development where consumers can enable higher levels of domestic demand response, smooth peak demand on the grid and help create a more stabilised power system, opening a whole new world of opportunities for households and businesses.

 We need to act now to maximise the consumer investment made to date and avoid more investment in networks that may not be needed.
 Failure to do so would mean that either fewer people are able to export solar to the grid or everyone will have to pay more to build new substations and poles and wires will rarely be needed in the future.